 |Cars With 0 – 44.999||19.24%|

-In the table below, we have given the data, following the same procedure as we did in the case of the Toyota Prius.
-And to our surprise, no other hybrid achieved reliability scores even close to what the Prius had achieved on our test.
-This data indicates that no hybrid has been able to give equal competition.
-Prius is the undisputed winner of its category.
+In the table below, we provide results for competitors of the Prius following the same procedure as we did in the case of the Prius.
+To our surprise, no other sedan achieved reliability scores even close to what the Prius achieved on our test.

 |Model Year||Annual Maintenance Cost|